 Like I said before, Bark doesn’t require you to review every single text your kid sends and receives (big time and sanity saver!).
 Instead, you receive an alert if something needs attention.

-Even better, you’re not just left with an issue dropped in your lap with no guidance.
+Even better, if you get an alert, you’re not just left with an issue dropped in your lap with no guidance.
 You’re given recommendations from child psychologists about how to handle the situation in a positive way so you can help your kids and strengthen your relationship.

 At what age should you start using Bark for your kids?